 Various Artists - A Life Less Lived: The Gothic Box

-not to mention a cover suitable for downloading all by itself.
+a cover suitable for downloading all by itself.

 Various Artists - Copulatin' Blues

 Various Artists - Risqué Rhythms

 For those interested in the history of this particular art form, these compilations of pre- and post-war rhythms